singularityhub/singularity-hpc/paper/paper.md

 However in practice this is not common, as it requires extra clicks and knowledge about container registries that the average user is unlikely to have, or just not have the time to think about.
-In the case that the user understands the underlying structure of the container, they then needs to execute a command to the container to use it:
+In the case that the user understands the underlying structure of the container, they then need to execute a command to the container to use it:

 ```bash
 # interact with samtools